 Ensure you have a tool which brings everything together

-Investing in an enterprise management solution will benefit the entire organization and improve collaborative working.
+Investing in an enterprise service management solution will benefit the entire organization and improve collaborative working.
 Enterprise service management tools bring every service into one place, they harness the most up-to-date data and standardize processes and communications.

 This means a more consistent experience for the customer and an opportunity to share resources between departments – another way to work more collaboratively to ensure that the customer is happy.